-Most patients choose to select frozen eggs through a donor egg bank.
+Most patients choose to select fresh or frozen eggs from an egg donor.
 One option available is Vios Fertility Institutes’ egg donor agency, Eos Conception, which offers fresh and frozen egg donors with a concierge service for intended parents.

 During this process, patients can review a number of candidates that meet their specific criteria.
 Egg donors have been thoroughly screened medically and psychologically prior to being accepted into the agency’s donor pool.
 Donors also have the legal documentation in place relinquishing parental rights to any future children born from their eggs.